Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Bellingen recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers shows Bellingen has received around 21 dwelling approvals annually over the past five financial years.
-This totals an estimated 108 homes.
-As of FY-26, 11 approvals have been recorded.
-The average population increase per dwelling built between FY-21 and FY-25 is 0.7 people per year.
+Bellingen has had approximately 21 dwelling approvals annually over the past five financial years, totalling around 108 homes.
+In FY-26 so far, 11 approvals have been recorded.
+The average population increase per dwelling built between FY-21 and FY-25 was 0.7 people per year.
+New dwellings are being constructed at an average cost of $514,000.

 Frequently Asked Questions - Development